-2. Observe, orient, decide, act
+2. Observe, orient, decide, act (OODA)

 Threat hunters use this strategy, borrowed from the military, in cyber warfare.
 OODA stands for:

-- Observe—routinely collect logs from IT and security systems.
+- Observe – Routinely collect logs from IT and security systems.

-- Decide—identify the correct course of action according to the incident status.
+- Decide – Identify the correct course of action according to the incident status.

-- Act—in case of an attack, execute the incident response plan.
+- Act – In case of an attack, execute the incident response plan.
 Take measures to prevent similar attacks in the future.

 3. Have appropriate and sufficient resources

-A threat hunting team should have enough:
+A threat hunting team should have enough of the following:

-- Systems – a basic threat hunting infrastructure that collects and organizes security incidents and events.
+- Systems – a basic threat hunting infrastructure that collects and organizes security incidents and events

-- Tools – software designed to identify anomalies and track down attackers.
+- Tools – software designed to identify anomalies and track down attackers

-Threat hunting tools
+Threat hunting platforms